almende/vis/README.md

 </html>
 ```

-or load vis.js using require.js:
+or load vis.js using require.js.
+Note that vis.css must be loaded too.

 ```js
 require.config({